MaximBazarov/Observable/README.md

 /// ... some other place

 let some = SomeClass()
-let unsubscribe = some.ValueNeedsObserving.subscribe { v in
+let unsubscribeFromValueNeedsObserving = some.ValueNeedsObserving.subscribe { v in
     print(v)
 }

 /// ... later unsubscribe if needed

-unsubscribe()
+unsubscribeFromValueNeedsObserving()
 ```

 ## Needs
  * Red tests

 ## Don't like
-* Signatures like Observable<Int?>(7) looks ugly to me, may be possible better design
+* Signatures like Observable<Int?>(7) looks ugly to me, may be better design is possible